 Normally, our immune system is able to differentiate between a harmful foreign substance and a foreign substance that does not pose a threat.
-However, when this process breaks down, your immune system can mistake a harmless substance, like pollen or pet fur, as a foreign invader and trigger an attack response.
+However, when this process breaks down, your immune system can mistake a harmless substance, like pollen or pet dander, as a foreign invader and trigger an attack response.

 Foreign substances that trigger an attack response are known as allergens.
 The attack response is what is often referred to as an allergy and can cause a range of unpleasant side effects.
 In order to attack, your immune system releases a chemical called histamine.
 Understanding more about allergies and what you can do to alleviate them can help you get the relief that you need.

 You’ve most likely heard of or experienced the symptoms of allergies at some point in your life.
 While allergies are not life-threatening in most cases, they are often annoying and debilitating.
 Many allergens are found in the air, and as such, symptoms often involve lungs, nose, and eyes.
 Allergy symptoms include:

 If you suspect that you or a loved one is suffering from allergies, seek professional help.
 The team at Advanced Allergy & Asthma Associates has extensive experience helping their patients get the allergy relief that they seek.

 There are several methods for treating allergies.
 The most straightforward is to avoid the allergen that causes your allergy in the first place.
 However, this can’t always be done, particularly if your allergy is due to pollen or any other commonly occurring substance.